 Mortgage Rates Move Higher on Strong Jobs Report

-Freddie Mac released the results of its Primary Mortgage Market Survey® (PMMS®) showing average fixed mortgage rates moving higher amid a strong employment report.
-Regardless, fixed-rate mortgage rates still remain near their May 23, 2013 lows.
+Freddie Mac released the results of its Primary Mortgage Market Survey® (PMMS®) showing average fixed mortgage rates moving higher amid a strong jobs report and bringing mortgage rates back to where they were at the start of 2015.
+The 30-year fixed rate mortgage has averaged below 4 percent since the week ending November 13, 2014.

 30-Year Fixed Rate Mortgages